grisov/Unmute/readme.md

 6. The next checkbox turns on or off playing the startup sound  when the operation is successful.

+## Third Party components
+The add-on uses the following third-party components:

+* For interaction with the **Windows Core Audio API** - [PyCaw module](https://github.com/AndreMiras/pycaw/) that is distributed under the MIT license.
+* For getting the information about running processes and using the PyCaw component - [psutil module](https://github.com/giampaolo/psutil) that is distributed under BSD-3 license.

 ## Change log

 ### Version 1.5.4